sungmen999/CassiaSDKGuideClone/RESTful-API.md

 ```

 In addition, users can filter out devices based on service UUID and name inside the scanned packets.
 The service UUID may be only part of the UUID in BLE profile.
 What is more, filter_uuid should not include “-”.

+**NOTE**: filter_uuid can only filter the adData and scanData which includes BLE EIR type 0x02 to 0x07.
+Please search EIR_UUID16_SOME in this wiki for more information.

 AC Managed:
 ```